Qinkaiyu/interaspire-DL-ECG-Biomarker/README.md

-# INTERASPIRE DL-ECG Risk Stratification Code
+# INTERASPIRE DL-ECG Biomarker Risk Stratification Code

 This repository contains the Model 5 training pipeline, statistical analyses, and manuscript-generation code used for the INTERASPIRE DL-ECG risk